 The 21:9 VDUs are supposed to eliminate black bars from movies and other videos.
 Yet, streamed Netflix movies playing on 21:9 VDUs still include black bars at the top, bottom and on sides when in full-screen mode.

 This is due to Netflix encoding their videos with a 16:9 aspect ratio, resulting in the black borders being actually encoded in the movie streams themselves.

-Here are a few tips for fixing black bars around Netflix movies more specifically for 21:9 VDUs.
+Here are a few tips on how to remove black bars around Netflix movies more specifically for 21:9 VDUs.

 1. Fix Black Bars With Windows Tablet Mode

 - Windows tablet mode provides one resolution for the black bars found in Netflix movies.
-First, open a movie in Netflix and pause its playback.
+First, open a movie on Netflix and pause its playback.

 - Next, press the Windows key + A hotkey to open the sidebar shown directly below.